JorgeRangell/JorgeRangell/README.md

 ## Hi there!
 I am Jorge Rangel, a student of programmer languages!
-- 💻 Brazilian Front-end Developer;
+- 💻 Brazilian Front-end Student and Developer;
 - 📚 Currently learning more about HTML5, CSS3 and JS;
 - 📈 Motivated to perform more masterfully every day.
 ##